nishanirdesh/Diet-Munch/diet-munch/README.md

 npm install -g eas-cli this is important

-Made with ❤️ by Bhuiyash Kumar
+Made with ❤️ by Nirdesh Kumar